SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 In this case, Resolve will return a boolean.

-After the Resolver is created, we need to provide it in the `app.module` file.
+Once the Resolver has been created, we must provide it in the `app.module` file.

-Also, we need to add the Resolver to the **route**.
+After that, we need to add the Resolver to the **given route**.

 And finally, we can implement it into a component.

-To do that, we need to take the data from the snapshot, with `this.route.snapshot.data['user'];`.
+To do that, we need to take the data from the snapshot by using `this.route.snapshot.data['user'];`.

 [/slide]